 John Paul II directly engages with a Speech and Language Pathologist to support students who experience difficulties with speech sounds, speaking, listening, understanding language, reading and writing.

 John Paul II supports students from a diverse range of backgrounds, focussing on English language competency.
 This improves their curriculum level outcomes and enables them to fully participate in school.
 Our teaching and learning programs are differentiated to show the language learning needs of EAL/D students.

-We have a specialist learning support teacher, speech therapist, a psychologist and two school counsellors on site to support students.
+We have a specialist learning support teacher, speech therapist, a psychologist and one school counsellor on site to support students.
 The School also liaises with specialist service providers in the areas of speech and language development; occupational therapists and physiotherapists; psychologists and social workers; as well as referring students for further educational assessments where required.